any-docs/css/content/reference/properties/min-inline-size/index.md

 min-inline-size: unset;
 ```

 If the writing mode is vertically oriented, the value of `min-inline-size` relates to the minimum height of the element; otherwise, it relates to the minimum width of the element.
-A related property is {{cssxref("min-block-size")}}, which defines the other dimension of the element.
+A related property is `min-block-size`, which defines the other dimension of the element.

 ### Values

-The `min-inline-size` property takes the same values as the {{cssxref("min-width")}} and {{cssxref("min-height")}} properties.
+The `min-inline-size` property takes the same values as the `min-width` and `min-height` properties.

 ## Formal definition